malcolmstill/thunner/README.md

 * mplayer
 * Some songs on Google Play Music
 * One or more internets
+* A colour terminal

 Keys
 ----

-Arrow keys : menu navigation
+* Arrow keys : menu navigation
-enter : play
+* enter : play (plays whatever is under the cursor, be that a song/album/artist or higher level menu item, but also queues the rest of the items in the current menu playing down the list and looping round to the top)
+* ] : play (plays only the item under the cursor, be that a song/album/artist or higher level menu item.
-. : next
+* . : next
-, : previous
+* , : previous
-spacebar : pause
+* spacebar : pause
-q : quit
+* q : quit

 Configuration
 -------------